maxz1985/docs/Writerside/topics/CircleCI-Using-Self-Hosted-Runners.md

 >
 {style="note"}
 * in the `app.circleci.com` navigate to `Projects` and click `Set Up Project`
-* Select `Fastest: Use the .circleci/config.yml in my repo` option, choose branch and click `Set Up Project`
+* Select `Fastest: Use the .circleci/config.yml in my repo` option, select branch and click `Set Up Project`
 * navigate to `Pipelines` and you should see your project building
-* Expand the pipeline, click on `runner`
+* Expand the pipeline, click `runner`
 * if everything went well, you should see the following last build step
 *
 ![circleci-using-self-hosted-runners-02.png](circleci-using-self-hosted-runners-02.png) {thumbnail="true"}